PAR-Government/Media-Journaling-Tool/doc/NewOperation.md

     """
 ```

-Each analysis operation is function, defined by the
+Each analysis operation is a function, defined by the
 *package.module.function name*.
 The function is defined with the
 following parameters: